 The answer is, of course, but there is a learning curve to make that a reality.
 Many traders like the thought of becoming a day trader.
 Many like the appeal of not having to hold positions overnight.
 Others like the possibility of fast profits.
 Others just like the appeal because it sounds fun and challenging.
 The truth is that Day Trading is surely for everyone, but then again, trading any time frame is not for everyone either.

 My day trading journey started after I left a career in corporate America.
 I gravitated towards trading because of the freedom it seemed to provide.
-Thankfully, when I started to trade I did not need to make any income in order to live or pay my bills.
+Thankfully, when I started to trade, I did not need to make any income to live or pay my bills.
 This lessened the pressure for me greatly.
-Despite that my 1st attempt at day trading did not meet my expectation and I ultimately exited trading to start another business.
+Despite that my first attempt at day trading did not meet my expectation and I ultimately exited trading to start another business.

-One of my mentors when I entered back into the business said something to me that was so smart.
-He said you either pay for trading education or you pay the market, but make no mistake about it you will pay one of them.
-If you step into the logic corner it does not take a genius to see the genius from that statement.
+One of my mentors, when I entered back into the business, said something to me that was so smart.
+He said you either pay for trading education or you pay the market but make no mistake about it; you will pay one of them.
+If you step into the logic corner it does not take a genius to see the brilliance from that statement.

-When I re-entered the trading business I invested in education, both from taking courses AND from getting personal one on one coaching.
+When I re-entered the trading business, I invested in education, both from taking courses and getting personal one on one coaching.
 That decision was the smart and correct one.
-It has turned into both a full time career for me but also a secondary career of teaching courses to other students and personally coaching other students.
+It has turned into both a full-time career for me but also a second career of teaching courses to other students and personally coaching other students.